ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 3. Select the instance name of the {{site.data.keyword.cloud_notm}} Account.
 4. Click **View backup portal** to start the portal in your browser.

 If current backup jobs are registered for Server 2, they must be removed.
 You can delete existing jobs on the Computers > Jobs page by selecting the **Delete Job** action.
 Then, you're prompted to confirm the deletion.
-Type **CONFIRM** and click **Confirm Deletion**.
+Type *CONFIRM*, and click **Confirm Deletion**.

 Deleting a job in the Portal doesn't delete the job from the Backup Vaults.
 Jobs can be recovered by reregistering the agent to its own vault location after the files are recovered from another computer.
 {: note}

 If a current backup vault is registered to Server 2, it can be deleted on the **Computers** > **Vault Settings** screen by selecting **Remove** from the Action menu.

 ## Reregistering the vault
 {: #reregistervaultotherDC}